Skip to main content

 • Size mismatch tolerance - Maximum size difference percentage (default: 5%).
 Also determines auto-resume threshold after recheck.

-• Skip recheck - When enabled, skips any cross-seed that would require a recheck (alignment needed or extra files).
+• Skip recheck - When enabled, skips any cross-seed that would require a recheck (alignment needed, extra files, or disc layouts like BDMV/VIDEO_TS).
 Applies to all modes including hardlink/reflink.

 • Skip piece boundary safety check - Enabled by default.
 When enabled, allows cross-seeds even if extra files share torrent pieces with content files.
 Warning: This may corrupt your existing seeded data if content differs.
 Uncheck this to enable the safety check, or use reflink mode which safely handles these cases.